Policy Language Edit

 Strict Mode

+The Rego compiler supports strict mode, where additional constraints and safety checks are enforced during compilation.
 Compiler Strict mode is supported by the check command, and can be enabled through the --strict/-S flag.

 -S, --strict enable compiler strict mode